pip-services/pip-services-docs/content/en/node/expressions/tokenizers/itokenizer.md

 #### wordState
-A token state to process words or indentificators.
+A token state to process words or indentifiers.
 > **wordState**: [IWordState](../iword_state)